 Vasculitis What Is Vasculitis?

-There are many different types of vasculitis, and it can affect any of the blood vessels in the body.
 With vasculitis, you may experience general symptoms, such as fever, weight loss, tiredness, pain, and rash.
-You may have other symptoms depending on the part of the body that is affected and if the vasculitis is serious.
+You may have other symptoms depending on the part of the body that is affected and the severity of vasculitis.
 If you are diagnosed with vasculitis, medicine can help improve your symptoms and help you avoid flares and complications.
-If vasculitis responds to treatment, it can go into remission, a period of time when the disease is not active.
+With treatment, vasculitis can go into remission, which is a period of time when the disease is not active.

 - Anti-glomerular basement membrane disease affects blood vessels in the lungs and kidneys.